myersm0/GIFTI.jl/README.md

 intents(g)  # returns something like ["NIFTI_INTENT_POINTSET", "NIFTI_INTENT_TRIANGLE"]
 ```

-Get the 1st array contained in g, and get some information about it:
+Square bracket indexing is available for accessing the arrays by number.
+For example, to get the first array contained in g:
 ```
 a = g[1]     # returns a GiftiDataArray
 intent(a)    # "NIFTI_INTENT_POINTSET" in my example case
-metadata(a)  # access various metadata key/value pairs about the array size(a)      # (59292, 3) in my examle case
+metadata(a)  # access various metadata key/value pairs about the array size(a)      # (59292, 3) in my example case
 data(a)      # get the raw Array{T, N}
 ```